 Program areas at MAAC

-Maac child development program (cdp) includes head start, early head start and state preschool programs that engage families, staff and the community to improve the lives of low-income children by offering comprehensive child development services that are family- focused such as early childhood education, health and well-being, nutrition and social services to eligible children (birth to five years of age) and their families throughout San Diego County.
+Maac child development program (cdp) includes early head start (ehs), head start (hs) and the California state preschool program (cssp).
+These programs engage families, staff and the community to improve the lives of low-income children by offering comprehensive child development services that are family- focused such as early childhood education, health and well-being, nutrition and social services to eligible children (birth to five years of age) and their families throughout north San Diego County.
 Offering far beyond a traditional preschool model, maac cdp delivers a comprehensive program designed to meet the comprehensive needs of eligible families.
-Over 1,716 eligible children and their families in San Diego's north County are served by these programs.
-Cdp ensures that pregnant women, children ages 0-3 (ehs), and 3-5 (hs & ca state preschool) and their families are provided with comprehensive services to promote optimum physical, cognitive, social, and emotional growth.
-Maac cdp continues focusing on targeted school readiness goals for all children and collaborating with families on their individual goals and supporting these efforts through the parent, family community engagement framework which includes working in collaboration with our many community partners to provide enhanced services to support the growing needs in the communities. in addition, maac cdp goals are accomplished by engaging parents in program governance, administration, and supporting the overall growth of children, families and staff through the development of advocacy and leadership skills, skill building, and career pathway opportunities.
+Over 1,109 eligible children and their families in San diegos north County are served by these programs.
+Cdp ensures children ages 0-3 (ehs), and 3-5 (hs & cspp) and their families are provided with services to promote optimum physical, cognitive, social, and emotional growth.
+Maac cdp continues focusing on targeted school readiness goals for all children and collaborating with families on their individual goals and supporting these efforts through the parent, family, community engagement framework which includes working in collaboration with our many community partners to provide enhanced services to support the growing needs of our families. in addition, maac cdp goals are accomplished by engaging parents in program governance, administration, and supporting the overall growth of children, families and staff through the development of advocacy and leadership skills, skill building, and career pathway opportunities.
 The ultimate goal is to develop a greater degree of self-sufficiency among families, foster a positive impact in their lives, and promote school readiness for all children.

 The health services division operates casa de milagros, a female drug and alcohol recovery home.
-This past year 76 women were admitted into the program.
-Our men's recovery home is nosotros.
-Nosotros had 70 men admitted to the program.
+This past year 74 women were admitted into the program.
+Our mens recovery home is nosotros.
+Nosotros had 74 men admitted to the program.
 One hundred percent of the residents are housed upon their discharge.
 Families are being reunited and lives are being changed through these two recovery homes.
-Maac project's driving under the influence program (duip) had 1,510 participants in the year 2022.
-Maac successfully assisted 1,478 participants regain their driving privileges.
+Maac projects driving under the influence program (duip) had 1,674 participants in the year 2023.
+Maac successfully assisted 1,484 participants regain their driving privileges.
 Our goal is to help make pour roadways safe for all.